padok-team/dojo-guestbook/README.md

 </details>

-## 5. Deploy you app on Kubernetes: the Pod
+## 5. Deploy your app on Kubernetes: the Pod

 > If you are here, ask for a quick formation on Kubernetes.
 We will make a quick overview for everyone!